Netflix/mantis/docs/docs/gettingstarted/concepts.md

 ## Mantis Runtime

-[Mantis runtime](https://github.com/netflix/mantis) is execution environment for Mantis Jobs.
+The [Mantis runtime](https://github.com/netflix/mantis) is execution environment for Mantis Jobs.

 Broadly speaking it covers all aspects of the running a Mantis Job which includes